-Over the past 15 years, Creditreform Rating AG ("CRA"), established in 2000, has become a recognized European rating agency.
 Creditreform Rating AG (hereinafter "CRA"), carries out credit ratings since its foundation in 2000 and is a recognized European rating agency.

 In this document, CRA discloses its methodology of the corporate rating in order to provide the parties involved, investors and the public with the opportunity of developing a deeper understanding of the mechanisms behind its ratings.
 The rating methodology will be updated if changes in our methods occur.
-The rating methodology and Code of Conduct can be freely accessed on the web page (www.creditreform-rating.de) of the CRA.
+The rating methodology and Code of Conduct can be freely accessed on the webpage (www.creditreform-rating.de) of the CRA.